 California is a great place for travel nurses to be licensed.
 The state’s population is over 37 million and accounts for more than 10% of the nation’s total population.
 A large population means more hospitals and more potential travel nursing jobs.
 In addition, California has something for everyone.
 It’s got some of the greatest cities in the world, a swath of rural communities and quaint small towns, beaches, mountains, and even desserts.
 So, as a Registered Nurse, how do you obtain your California RN license by endorsement?

 There are essentially 2 paths you can take to obtain your California RN license by endorsement.
 We’ll refer to them as the long path and the short path.
 Under normal circumstances, the long path typically takes six to eight weeks and the short path can take as little as 24 hours.
-As mentioned above, there are currently delays that are obfuscating the entire process.
-However, current reports indicate that the long path is currently taking 12-14 weeks and the short path is taking 4 to 6 weeks.
+As mentioned above, delays are currently obfuscating the entire process.
+However, current reports indicate the long path is taking 12-14 weeks.
+The short path is taking 4 to 6 weeks.
 Some people report they are receiving their license in 2 to 3 weeks on the short path.

-Fingerprinting and for Your California RN License by Endorsement
+Fingerprinting and Your California RN License by Endorsement

 That said, the difference between the short path and the long path rests largely with the fingerprinting process.
 You see, California requires that they receive the results from a federal Department of Justice (DOJ) fingerprint check before they will issue a temporary or permanent license.
 There are two ways to get your fingerprints checked.